 Do you like to see our neighborhood looking clean, tidy, and free of trash?
 You can help keep it that way by participating in a neighborhood cleanup event!
 Please see the event schedule for 2021 below, and watch our Facebook page for additional details.

 The Adair Park parks committee is working with the city to (re-)establish a community garden in the neighborhood!
-We need to estimate the level of participation – please indicate your interest on this form: https://forms.gle/Gf3aJsKJyN73KD4k6
+A Community Garden Steering Committee has now been formed.
+If you want to be kept in the loop, please request to be added to the Community Garden Google Group (https://groups.google.com/u/1/g/adair-park-community-garden)

 Hi Neighbors!
 After our packed meeting on Tuesday, Adair Park Today has several items to report on.